v12technology/fluxtion/README.md

 A client instance, TempertureController that controls an external system, is integrated into the generated processor.
 When a filter is met, a method on the client instance is directly invoked.
 Notice that method references are used throughout, no positional parameters or generic tuples are required.
 The strongly typing makes the code easier to read, maintain and refactor.

 A sample of the generated code and images for this example is [here](https://github.com/v12technology/fluxtion-quickstart/tree/master/src/main/resources/com/fluxtion/quickstart/roomsensor/generated).
+## Philosophy
+Our philosophy is to make delivering streaming applications in java simple by employing a clean modern api similar to the familiar Java streams api.
+The Fluxtion compiler carries the burden of generating simple efficient code that is optimised for your specific application.
+We pay the cost at compile time only once, so every execution of your stream processor sees benefits in reduced startup time and smaller running costs.

+Why concentrate solely on the processing logic?
+There are many great messaging systems out there offering scale out to hundreds of millions of events per second.
+But many reactive applications do not need that scale, the problem is integrating the event streams from different messaging systems into a single decision making engine.
+In cases like these you want to concentrate on writing the logic.
 ## Describing a processor
 Deciding to apply stream processing to a problem leads you to your next decision, how to describe your processing requirements.
 Fluxtion constructs an intermediate representation for the ahead of time compiler to process.
 The intermediate representation can be built in a number of ways, each with their own advantages.
 ### Declarative or DSL